SopadeGalinha/SopadeGalinha/README.md

 ### Tech Toolbox

-🛠️ I work with T-SQL, Jira, Confluence, Git, Uipath, VB, and C Programming, building effective solutions. <br>
+🛠️ I work with T-SQL, Jira, Confluence, Git, Uipath, VB, and C Programming, Unix.. building effective solutions. <br>
 💡 I'm also a skilled in C#, Unity3D, and Figma.

 ## Projects